influxdata/docs-v2/content/influxdb/cloud-serverless/get-started/write.md

 - {{% code-placeholder-key %}}`API_TOKEN`{{% /code-placeholder-key %}}: a [token](/influxdb/cloud-serverless/admin/tokens/) with sufficient permissions to the specified bucket.
   _For InfluxDB to [auto-generate the DBRP mapping](/influxdb/cloud-serverless/guides/api-compatibility/v1/#retention-policy-and-dbrp-mapping), you must use an [All-Access API token](/influxdb/cloud-serverless/admin/tokens/#all-access-api-token) in the write request_.

-If successful, the output is the following HTTP status code:
+If successful, the output is an HTTP `204 No Content` status code.

 <!--pytest-codeblocks:expected-output-->

 ```
 204:
 ```

-Otherwise, the error status and message.

 {{% /influxdb/custom-timestamps %}}
 <!------------------------------ END v1 API CONTENT ------------------------------>